GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step11/Tutorial.rst

 **Input file**

-This tutorial uses no external input files and everything required is contained within a single GEOSX input file.
-The xml input file for this test case is located at:
+This tutorial uses no external input files and everything required is contained within a single xml file that is located at:

 .. code-block:: console